Vagrant Share can create a publicly accessible URL endpoint to access an

 Vagrant detects where your HTTP server is running in your Vagrant environment and outputs the endpoint that can be used to access this share.
 Just give this URL to anyone you want to share it with, and they'll be able to access your Vagrant environment!

-If Vagrant has trouble detecting the port of your servers in your environment, use the
+If Vagrant has trouble detecting the port of your servers in your environment,

 --https flags to be more explicit.